SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 ## Understanding Cloud emissions {#understanding-Cloud}

-It also makes a big difference where you train your model.
+It also makes a big difference where (and when) you train and deploy your model.
 Climatiq offers a series of introductory articles to Cloud emissions:

 * [Measuring greenhouse gas emissions in data centres](https://www.climatiq.io/blog/measure-greenhouse-gas-emissions-carbon-data-centres-cloud-computing)
 * [The role of Amazon Web Services, Azure, and Google Cloud Platform](https://www.climatiq.io/blog/how-to-measure-carbon-footprint-cloud-computing-onpremise-hybrid-computing-infrastructure)